influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 > Guidelines stem from a DevOps monitoring use case: maintaining a group of computers and monitoring server metrics (such as CPU, kernel, memory, disk space, disk I/O, network, and so on).

 > We recommend no more than 50 databases per cluster to prevent file handler issues on your OS.
-Please contact us at <presales-support@influxdata.com> for assistance tuning your system.
+Please contact [presales-support@influxdata.com](mailto:presales-support@influxdata.com)<presales-support@influxdata.com> for assistance tuning your system.

 ### Recommended cluster configurations